Jefry Rodríguez: Cleveland Indians

 On November 30, 2018, Rodríguez was traded to the Cleveland Indians, along with minor leaguer Daniel Johnson and a player to be named later (revealed to be Andruw Monasterio), for Yan Gomes.

 With the 2019 Cleveland Indians, Rodríguez appeared in 10 games, compiling a 1-5 record with 4.63 ERA and 46.2 strikeouts in 33.0 innings pitched.
 Rodríguez did not appear for the Indians in the 2020 season.

 The Indians declined to tender Rodríguez a contract for the 2021 season on December 2, 2020, making him a free agent.

 Washington Nationals (second stint)

 On December 22, 2020, Rodríguez signed a minor league contract with his former team, the Washington Nationals, that included an invitation to 2021 spring training.
 He was assigned to the Triple-A Rochester Red Wings to being the 2021 season, posting a 7.56 ERA in 6 appearances.
 On June 12, 2021, Rodríguez was selected to the active roster.
 He appeared in 14 games for the Nationals.
 Posting a 5.92 ERA with 20 strikeouts.
 On August 24, Rodríguez was designated for assignment by the Nationals.
 On August 26, Rodríguez cleared waivers and was assigned outright to Triple-A Rochester.
 Rodríguez became a free agent following the season, but re-signed with the Nationals on a minor league deal on November 8, 2021.

-On November 10, 2022, Rodríguez elected free agency.
+Rodríguez spent the 2022 season with Triple-A Rochester.
+Pitching in 24 games (11 starts), he struggled to a 7.49 ERA with 67 strikeouts in 63 2/3 innings pitched.
+He elected free agency following the season on November 10, 2022.